Ohio-University-CS/The-Ridges/README.md

 6. Usage Examples:

-1) Starting the game
+i) Starting the game

    - Launch the project in the engine (Godot/Unreal)
    - Press Start on the Main Menu to load the level inspired by the real location of The Ridges
    - The player begins the level with limited visibility and a flashlight

-3) Interacting with Items:
+ii) Interacting with Items:

    input:

    - Both games allow you to have a Flashlight(Press F to use)

    - Find collectables to pickup (Notes tombstones etc)

    output:

-   - Doors are able to open(Throught the 3D game)
+   - Doors are able to open(Through out the 3D game)

    - You are able to escape with enough items collected

-4) Enemy Encounter:
+iii) Enemy Encounter:

    input:

-     -Enemy roams throught the hallways
+     -Enemy roams through the hallways

      -Enemy chases the player throughout

    output:

    - Use flashlight to scare off the enemy(Godot Version)

    - Try to outrun the enemy through a maze (Unreal Version)

-5) Screenshot examples:
+iv) Screenshot examples:

    Godot Version:
    - Dark Hallways